-We are acting as counsel for the Company in connection with the registration of the Securities.
+We are acting as counsel for the Company in connection with the sale of the Shares by the Company to Lincoln Park pursuant to the Purchase Agreement.
 As such counsel, we have made legal and factual examinations and inquiries as we have deemed necessary or advisable for the purpose of rendering the opinion set forth below.
 In rendering the opinion expressed below, we have examined originals or copies, certified or otherwise identified to our satisfaction, of such documents, corporate records, certificates of public officials and other instruments as we have deemed necessary for the purposes of rendering this opinion.

-In addition, we have reviewed originals or copies of such corporate records of the Company, certificates of public officials, a certificate of an officer of the Company as to factual matters, and such other documents that we considered necessary or advisable for the purpose of rendering the opinions set forth below, including the form of Specimen Warrant Certificate filed as Exhibit 4.2 to the Registration Statement and the Amended and Restated Warrant Agreement between the Company and Continental Stock Transfer & Trust Company, LLC filed as Exhibit 4.3 to the Registration Statement.
+In addition, we have reviewed originals or copies of such corporate records of the Company, certificates of public officials, a certificate of an officer of the Company as to factual matters, and such other documents that we considered necessary or advisable for the purpose of rendering the opinions set forth below.
 We have not independently established the facts stated therein.